couchbaselabs/sdk-rfcs/rfc/0003-indexmanagement.md

 ## SDK without specifics (signed off)

 # Unresolved Questions
- * Can the `watchIndexes` feature be implemented easily in each SDK and should it be part of the mandatory implementation of this RFC?

 # Final signoff
 If signed off, each representative agrees both the API and the behavior will be implemented as specified.